rafaelmartins/octokeyz/README.md

 I wanted it to be as USB HID compliant as possible, so I could learn more about it.

+I wanted the client library to support Linux and Windows.

 ## What is included